 Some of the following may seem basic, however we see a wide variety of songwriters who participate and all have different levels of experience.

-2- When you arrive at the venue, check in with us online via our check-in form at nrscheckin.com.
-Then, find some other songwriters and sit with them.
+2- When you arrive at THE DOGWOOD, go up the stairs located by the front door to the right and head to the 2nd floor bar area.
+Check in with us online via our check-in form at nrscheckin.com.
+Find some other songwriters and sit with them.
 This is a networking event.
 Make friends with other songwriters, you never know when a McCartney will meet a Lennon!

 3- Before you get to the venue, make sure your guitar is in working order.
 Make sure your battery is fresh (if your guitar takes one) and that your strings are new(ish).

-4- We'll announce the order of the rounds when the event starts at 8PM.
-Be sure to have your guitar with you at your table and get it ready before your turn to perform.
+4- We’ll announce the order of the rounds as we go round by round.
+Be sure to have your guitar with you at your table and get it ready when your name is called.
 We run our rounds pretty fast.

 5- Keep your guitar case with you, and put a strip of white tape across it with your name on it.
 Many cases look the same, and it would be a shame if a Martin D-28 was swapped out for a low end Walmart beginner guitar:) We are not responsible for lost or stolen guitars.

-9- When it is your turn to perform your song, state your name and your song name clearly, slowly and strongly into the microphone.
-Do not put your mouth right on the microphone, 1/2 to 1" off the mic is the sweet spot.
+10- When it is your turn to perform your song, state your name and your song name clearly, slowly and strongly into the microphone.
+Do not put your mouth right on the microphone (germaphobe alert), 1/2 to 1″ off the mic is the sweet spot.

-16- If you need to reach us the day of the event, my text is 931-674-1799.
-I'll do my best to get back to you ASAP.
+16- If you need to reach me the day of the event, my text is 931-674-1799.
+I’ll do my best to get back to you ASAP.
 TEXT ME ONLY

-We hope this info will help you get the most value out of your Nashville Rising Star experience!
-Do good, have fun, make friends, and we'll see you there!
+We hope this info will help you get the most value out of your Nashville Rising Song experience!
+Do good, have fun, make friends, and we’ll see you there!

 Nashville Rising Song Creator/Director